bkatiemills/pythonPackageLesson/lesson.md

 # Creating Packages in Python

-- Authors: Hybrid of lessons from Elise Olson, [The Hitchhiker's Guide to Packaging](http://the-hitchhikers-guide-to-packaging.readthedocs.org/en/latest/quickstart.html), and [Bill Mills](https://github.com/BillMills)
+- Authors & Sources: Hybrid of lessons from Elise Olson, [The Hitchhiker's Guide to Packaging](http://the-hitchhikers-guide-to-packaging.readthedocs.org/en/latest/quickstart.html), and [Bill Mills](https://github.com/BillMills)
 - Research Field: any
 - Topic: A tour of making a minimal package in Python, with boilerplate.